-Nubra valley is a beautiful tourist destination located in Ladakh.
-Nubra is known for the Nubra and Shyok rivers that flow by the valley.
-Nubra valley is 140 kilometers away from Leh.
-Tourists who visit the valley get mesmerized by the beautiful views and divine monasteries that lead to eternal peace.
+Nubra valley is a beautiful tourist destination located in Ladakh which is known for the Nubra and Shyok rivers that flow by the valley.
+140 kilometres away from Leh, tourists who visit the valley get mesmerized by the beautiful views and divine monasteries that lead to lingering peace.
 Nubra valley receives maximum tourist footfall during the autumn season for its scenic beauty and motorable roads.

-Nubra valley is located at 10,000ft above the sea level and is now a militarized zone.
+Nubra valley is located at 10,000 ft above the sea level and is now a militarized zone.
 Historically, the valley was a part of the famous trading Silk route that connected Tibet with Turkistan.
-Ldumra was the ancient name of the Nubra valley.
+Ldumra was the ancient name of this destination.
 Locals claim that Ldumra means ‘valley of flowers’.
 According to the history book and historians, Nubra valley was invaded by Mongolians, Chinese and Arabs in the 7th century.
 Later the place was influenced by Islamic traders/invaders and ultimately by the Buddhists.

 Yarab Tso or Hidden Lake is an isolated lake located in Nubra valley.
-It takes 15-20 minutes of a walk-up on a mountain to reach the lake.
+It takes 15-20 minutes of trekking on a mountain to reach the lake.
 The view of the valley and the surroundings is enough to rejuvenate your senses.

 The Maitreya Buddha is a recently built statue that is facing towards the Shyok river.
 This 32-meter tall statue is a popular tourist attraction for visitors and Buddhist followers.
 The statue is located opposite the Diskit Monastery and is a popular destination in the valley among locals and tourists alike.

-By Air.
-The Kushok Bakula Rimpochee airport of Leh is well-connected with all of the regions in India.
-You can take buses from the airport to the Nubra valley.
-The distance between Kushok Bakula Rimpochee airport to Nubra Valley is almost 150 km.
+The Kushok Bakula Rimpochee Airport of Leh is well-connected with all of the regions in India and is located at an approximate distance of 150 km from the airport.
+You can take buses from the airport to reach Nubra valley.

-By Rail.
-Jammu Tawi railway station is the nearest railway station to reach Nubra Valley.
+Jammu Tawi Railway Station and Udhampur Railway Station are the nearest railway stations to reach Nubra Valley situated at a distance of 847 and 750-800 km respectively.
 From there, you can take buses and taxis towards Nubra Valley.
 The train station receives trains from all metropolitan cities of the country.
-Hapa Jammu Tawi Express, Durg Jammu Tawi Express, and Shri Shakti Express are a few popular trains on which seats can be reserved to travel to the valley.